devleaks/cockpitdecks-docs/docs/Installation.md

 The *aircraft folder* (Toliss A321) where cockpitdecks tries to find a `deckconfig` folder can be anywhere, it does not need to be in the X-Plane aircraft folder.
 However, the `deckconfig` folder must be in the X-Plane aircraft folder for the Cockpitdecks Helper Plugin.
 (For Unix technical people, a symbolic link does the trick.)

+## Install Aircraft Config

+Duane, a Cockpitdecks aficionado has realized several configurations for several aircrafts.
+You can [find them here](https://github.com/dlicudi/cockpitdecks-configs), download them and install them in your aircraft folder.

 # Troubleshooting

 To report an issue with Cockpitdecks, you should always include the `XPPython3.log` file created in the X-Plane folder.
 Cockpitdecks also create a `cockpitdecks.log` files with more information.